|

 Coat of Arms for Individual Countries

-Although coats of arms for towns and countries have been traced back to the twelve tribes of Israel, in early medieval days the symbols representing a country were those of the sovereign of that country.
-Thus coats of arms for a country could be altered somewhat by each succeeding monarch.
-It is also common for a country's coat of arms to incorporate symbols from countries they have conquered.
+Although coats of arms for towns and countries have been traced back to the 12 Tribes of Israel, in early medieval days the symbols representing a country were those of the sovereign of that country.
+Thus, Coats of Arms for a country could be altered somewhat by each succeeding monarch.
+It is also common for a country's Coat of Arms to incorporate symbols from countries they have conquered.

 Aquitane |